List of NFL rivalries: Miami Dolphins vs. Las Vegas Raiders

 One of the NFL's most prominent rivalries in the 1970s, the Dolphins and Raiders met three times in the playoffs in five years.
 The Raiders won two of the three meetings, the last of which became known as The Sea of Hands game which ended Miami's two-year reign as Super Bowl champions.
 The Raiders were also the Dolphins' first-ever opponent in their 1966 expansion season and also ended the team's 18-game winning streak following the Dolphins' unbeaten 1972 season.

-The all-time series is currently tied 21–21–1, but the Raiders are 3–1 in the playoffs.
+The Raiders lead the all-time series 22–21–1, and lead 3–1 in the playoffs.

 Pittsburgh Steelers vs. Tennessee Titans

 A rivalry originally stemmed from the days in which the Steelers and the then-Houston Oilers were fierce divisional opponents in the former AFC Central.
 The Oilers controversially lost the 1979 AFC championship game to Pittsburgh as a result of a bad call toward receiver Mike Renfro’s infamous missed touchdown that was ruled out of bounds.

-The Steelers own the all-time series 49–32 as of the 2023 season, including a 3–1 record over the Titans in the playoffs.
+The Steelers lead the all-time series 49–32, including a 3–1 record over the Titans in the playoffs.

 Las Vegas Raiders vs. Pittsburgh Steelers

 The Immaculate Reception spawned a heated rivalry between the Raiders and Steelers, a rivalry that was at its peak during the 1970s when both teams were among the best in the league and both were known for their hard-hitting, physical play.
 The teams met in the playoffs in each of the next four seasons, starting with the Raiders' 33–14 victory in the 1973 divisional playoffs.
 Pittsburgh used the AFC championship game victories over Oakland (24–13 at Oakland in 1974 and 16–10 at Pittsburgh in 1975) as a springboard to victories in Super Bowl IX and Super Bowl X, before the Raiders notched a 24–7 victory at home in 1976 on their way to winning Super Bowl XI.
 To date, the two last met in the playoffs in 1983 when the eventual Super Bowl champion Raiders, playing in Los Angeles at the time, crushed the Steelers 38–10.
 The rivalry has somewhat died off in the years since, mainly due to the Raiders' on-field struggles since appearing in Super Bowl XXXVII.
-The Raiders lead the all-time series 17–16 and 14–13 in the regular season.
+The Raiders lead the all-time series 17–16.
 The series is tied 3–3 in the playoffs.